shoui520/shoui520.github.io/docs/new-guide-preview.md

 <h2> It's important to learn how to move on!</h2>

-A common trap people fall into in language learning is staying on the beginner resource for too long; they want to ensure they know every single detail of their beginner resources and refuse to move onto the real language; refuse to engage in anything they aren't already comfortable with.
-It is important to leave the beginner resource as soon as possible.
+A common trap people fall into in language learning is staying on the beginner resource for too long; they want to ensure they know every single detail of their beginner resources and refuse to move onto the real language; refuse to engage in anything they aren't already comfortable with, because they are too afraid of not understanding anything; they feel like they "aren't ready" It is important to leave the beginner resource as soon as possible because the truth is... you will never be ready until you actually start engaging with the real language and getting yourself used to it.

 ## 1.3 The standard of the language

 Some of you may be wondering, "But what makes what native speakers say so important?"
 Simply speaking, how native speakers use their language in different settings sets the standard for the language.
 They don’t use the same old words, and same old structures in every single setting.
 How different ideas are expressed can be completely different from the language/s you are familiar with, and the range of ideas that can be formed can completely exceed your expectations – especially given your lack of knowledge.
 Expressions that are technically grammatically incorrect can even become "correct" when it becomes the norm for native speakers to use the language that way.

-As language learners, our standard for "correct Japanese in context" is whatever we are shown in use of the language by natives.

 ## 1.4 The scale of language